VirusFreeNewt/GitWorkshop/README.md

 - Share 2 or 3 things about yourself
 - Indiate your goal(s) you have for this course

-Once your are done, save this file.
+Once you are done, save this file.

 Ethan Goodwin
 I like to mountain bike, and I can do yoyo tricks